collegephysicsonline/Tutorial/Macbook-Python/9-Classes/README_classes.md

     - The `ChargedParticle` class inherits from the `Particle` class using the syntax `class ChargedParticle(Particle)`.
     - The `__init__` method of the `ChargedParticle` class calls the `__init__` method of the `Particle` class using `super().__init__(position, velocity, mass)` to initialize the inherited attributes.
     - The `ChargedParticle` class adds a new attribute `charge` and a method `electric_force` to calculate the electric force on the particle in a given electric field.

 ### Benefits of Inheritance

+- **Code Reuse**: Inheritance allows you to reuse existing code by creating new classes that build upon the functionality of existing ones.
+- **Modularity**: It promotes modularity by organizing related classes into a hierarchy.
+- **Maintainability**: Changes made to the base class are automatically reflected in derived classes, making the code easier to maintain.

+### Benefits of Inheritance